koilkl/ISDN3000C_Lab09_template/questions.md

 **Question 6:** In the `docker-compose.yml` setup, Nginx is configured to `proxy_pass http://flask-app:5000`.
 How does the Nginx container know the IP address of the `flask-app` container?

 **Answer:**
+Docker Compose handles network setup and DNS resolution automatically, allowing containers to communicate using their service names instead of hardcoded IP addresses.